 Associated Problems

 Normally, a fetus has an extra arterial connection called a ductus arteriosus.
 The ductus arteriosus is critical to survival in the womb.
 Shortly after birth, the ductus arteriosus usually closes.
-If the ductus arteriosus remains open, it is called a patent ductus arteriosus (PDA).
+If the ductus arteriosus stays open, it is called a patent ductus arteriosus (PDA).

 Signs and Symptoms